 In short no, there is a rule in place, meaning existing agreements for Recurring and MITs do not need a new SCA.
 However, an acquirer must be able to reference previous transactions (through Transaction IDs) in the chain to validate the status of Recurring/MIT.

 Although PSD2 sets out rules on when SCA is required, there are also cases where exceptions to the SCA requirements can be applied.
-It should be noted again at this stage that the consumer’s bank (or issuer) holds the ultimate responsibility for SCA and therefore also the exemptions to SCA.
-The exemptions to SCA are not binding on banks, and they can decide for themselves whether they want to offer their customers these exceptions.
+It should be noted once again, that the consumer's bank (card issuer) has the final responsibility for the SCA and therefore also the exceptions to the SCA.
+The exceptions are not binding on the banks, and they can decide for themselves whether they want to offer their customers these exceptions.
 Examples of exceptions to SCA described under PSD2:

-This is a new practice under PSD2, and hence we expect some time before SCA exemptions become widely implemented.
-However, issuers can continue to carry our Risk-Based Authentication (i.e. TRA) on the current 3D Secure solution, which also allows passive authentication of the consumer.
+This is a new practice under PSD2 and it is expected to take time before these SCA exemptions are widely implemented.
+However, issuers can continue to perform risk-based authentication (i.e. TRA) on 3D Secure, which also enables passive authentication of the consumer.